• Two-time ACC Coach of the Year (2008, 2015)

 Jones guided Florida State to its most successful season in program history in 2015, earning ACC Coach of the Year honors for the second time.
 FSU ranked No. 1 in the Golf Coaches Association of America Poll for most of the season and entered the NCAA Tournament as the No. 1 overall seed for the first time ever.
 The Noles set a school record with six tournament victories and established three All-Americans in Jack Maguire (First Team), Hank Lebioda (Second Team) and Rowin Caron (Third Team) - the most in a single year.

 Named the 2008 Atlantic Coast Conference Coach of the Year as he led the Seminoles to the first conference championship in the sport of golf in school history, Jones is no stranger to competing with the nation's best in one of the top conferences for college golf.

-Building championship teams and elevating those teams onto the national stage is nothing new to Jones who has earned four conference coach of the year awards and led 13 of his 18 teams at the Division I level to the NCAA Championship tournament.
+Building championship teams and elevating those teams onto the national stage is nothing new to Jones, who has earned five conference coach of the year awards and led 15 of his 20 teams at the Division I level to the NCAA Championship tournament.
 His teams consistently hold prominent places in the national rankings, are adept at winning conference championships and are annually among the top producers of All-American and all-conference performers.

-Jones has become one of the winningest coaches in school history in his first 11 years in Florida State.
-He is the only coach in school history to lead the Seminoles to eight NCAA Tournament appearances (no other coach has led Florida State to more than five appearances) and he is ranked first in school history with 13 tournament championships (second is nine by Don Veller).
-The Seminoles have appeared in a school record nine consecutive NCAA Tournaments entering the 2014-15 season.
+Jones has become one of the winningest coaches in school history in his first 13 years in Florida State.
+He is the only coach in school history to lead the Seminoles to 11 NCAA Tournament appearances (no other coach has led Florida State to more than five appearances) and he is ranked first in school history with 20 tournament championships (second is nine by Don Veller).
+The Seminoles have appeared in a school record 11 consecutive NCAA Tournaments entering the 2016-17 season.

 2014 NCAA CHAMPIONSHIP